AryaaSk/3D-Engine/Docs/buildingShapes.md

 pentagon.position.y = 300;
 camera.render([pentagon]);
 ```
-**If you want to know some good techniques and tips to create shapes, go to the [Building Shapes README](ShapeBuilder/buildingShapes.md)**

-### Manually setting points and faces through code (**not recommended**):
-1. Create a subclass of Shape and call it the shape you are trying to create
-2. In the construcutor take in arguments which construct the shape, such as width and height
-3. Create centering vectors, for example in a cube, the centeringX is -(width / 2)
-4. Clear the pointMatrix, and populate it with points around the origin, and then translate that matrix by the centering vectors.
-After this the pointMatrix should be populated with points around the origin.
-5. Create a setFaces() method, and call it + updateMatrices(); after you have setup the pointMatrix.
-Inside of this you just need to set the faces to the indexes of the vertexs which they are made of.
-For example in a cube, you may have a face object like { pointIndexes: [0, 1, 2, 3], colour: "#ff0000" }, the point 0, 1, 2, 3 refer to the vertexs of the cube.
-Refer to *Research/BoxLayout.png* for more info.\
-*You can look at the currently existing shapes in Source/Scene/Objects.ts for reference, it will make more sense when you see it yourself*

 ## How to import shapes into Shape Builder:
 1. Click on the Import Shape button next to the title in the Shape Builder